 - Help us to spread the word by Liking or retweeting @NUSUK #TheLastStraw campaign posts or upload one of these graphics on your Twitter or Facebook using #TheLastStraw remembering to include this link to sign the pledge: https://tinyurl.com/ycuswznw (Welsh versions of the social media graphics are available to download here)

-- If you really can’t do without…there’s lots of compostable or reusable options on the market as an alternative to single-use plastic products.
+- There’s lots of compostable or reusable options on the market as an alternative to single-use plastic products.
 Next time you go for a drink, why not use your own paper, glass, bamboo or stainless steel straw – there’s lots of choices available

 - Sign the pledge to show you’re supporting #TheLastStraw

 As students, you have the power to drive meaningful change.
-Phasing out single-use plastics – where possible – in our day-to-day lives by taking a zero-tolerance approach to items such as straws, plastic bottles and bags is the first step.
+Phasing out single-use plastics – where possible – in our day-to-day lives by considering our impact on the environment with items such as straws, plastic bottles and bags is the first step.